AI in Legal Practice and Courts

 - Use least privilege for agentic tools.
 Read-only access, matter-scoped repositories, disabled write-back, approval gates, and revocation should be the default for legal agents unless stronger access is justified.

-- Protect client confidentiality through vendor review, data-retention controls, access controls, connector limits, matter-level permissions, and clear rules on what may be pasted, uploaded, stored, or transmitted.
+- Protect client information through vendor and subcontractor review, data minimization, retention controls, encryption, access controls, connector limits, matter-level permissions, and clear rules on what may be pasted, uploaded, stored, or transmitted.

-- Require human review proportionate to risk, with stronger controls for filings, client advice, settlement communications, privileged investigations, regulatory submissions, and court work.
+- Require human review proportionate to risk, with stronger controls for filings, client advice, settlement communications, privileged investigations, regulatory submissions, public legal help, and court work.
+Do not permit an automated draft-to-file path.

 - Define disclosure and certification duties by forum and client, including local court rules, standing orders, engagement terms, client instructions, and internal matter policy.